Liberal Club of the Civic Forum

 Liberal Club of the Civic Forum, or simply Liberal Club (Czech: Liberální klub Občanského fóra, LKOF) was a faction in the Civic Forum.

 History

 In October 1990, Liberals within the Civic Forum formed the Interparliamentary Civic Association.
-Association opposed right wing views within the Civic Forum called Interparliamentary Club of the Democratic Right (MKDP).
+The Association opposed right wing views within the Civic Forum called Interparliamentary Club of the Democratic Right (MKDP).
 In October 1990, Association supported Martin Palouš of the Civic Forum during the leadership election.
 Palouš was defeated by a MKDP candidate, Václav Klaus.